richwynmorris/LS180/sql_revision_notes.md

     The `DEFAULT` value set for the column must be the same as the datatype defined for the column.

 - **Be able to describe what primary, foreign, natural, and surrogate keys are**.
+- What are keys used for?

+    Keys are used as a means create relationships between tables.
+They are used to identity a specific row in a table or to reference a different row in a preexisting table.

 - What is a PRIMARY KEY?
 What is its purpose?

     A `PRIMARY KEY` is a special type of constraint that is used primarily as a unique identifier for a row within a table.
 A primary key will apply the the `NOT NULL` and `UNIQUE` constraints to the column by default.
 This allows relationships to be created between two entities.
 Each table can only have one PRIMARY KEY and this column is conventionally named `id.`